truefoundry/terraform-kubernetes-truefoundry-helm/README.md

 Contributions to improve this module are welcome.
 Please submit a pull request or open an issue on the repository.

-## License

-This module is released under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements